gcassel/Modular-Organizing-Terminology/terms/major-decision.md

 #### Examples

-If the General Major Decision Threshold is $200 but you have an Accountability which allows you to spend up $400 for a clearly defined purpose, then spending $360 within the Scope of that Position is a [Standard Decision](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/standard-decision.md).
+If the General Major Decision Threshold is $200 but you have a post which allows you to spend up $400 for a clearly defined purpose, then spending $360 within the Scope of that Position is a [Standard Decision](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/standard-decision.md).

 If the General Major Decision Threshold is $200 but your Project has a Major Project Decision Threshold of $500, then spending $300 would be a Standard Decision.